obriene/london-bikes/README.md

 To kickstart the streamlit app (the MVP) run `streamlit run bike_app.py`.

 ## Notes
-This was a very quick hack.
+This was a short exercise.
 Along with considering more metrics, here are some areas for improvement:

 * Better validation.
 Very basic validation checks have been added in, but more should be done, particularly when pulling from the API (check the response status and data types, for example)
 * Tests.
 No unit or integration tests have been added -- ideally, these would be for a finished product.